 So, what should you do instead if you need money to start your business?

-1 First of all, see how much money you really need.
+1. First of all, see how much money you actually need.
 Create a budget.

-You might be surprised how little you actually need to get your business off the ground.
-Check out Chris Guillebeau’s book The $100 startup full of inspirational stories of people starting very successful businesses on very low budgets (indeed $100!).
-Be inspired, get creative and become more pro-active!
+You might be surprised how little you need to get your business off the ground.
+Check out Chris Guillebeau’s book The $100 startup full of inspirational stories of people starting very successful businesses on very low budgets (like $100!).
+Be inspired, get creative, and become more pro-active!

-Especially if you are borrowing from friends and family, make sure that you have got a written agreement about the loan, when and how you will pay this back, and what happens if you aren’t able to pay it back.
-It is essential to be formal when you borrow from friends or family to maintain a good relationship …
+If you are borrowing from friends and family, make sure that you have got a written agreement about the loan, when and how you will pay this back, and what happens if you aren’t able to pay it back.
+It is essential to be formal when you borrow from friends or family to maintain a good relationship.

-You might have a great business idea and think that your business will fly, but try out for real first!
+You might have a great business idea and think that your business will fly, but please try it out first!
 Start small and start selling.
 Then create a business or financial plan based on your actual sales figures.
 Then get a small bank loan or an overdraft to bridge any potential cash flow problems.
-Especially in combination with your own savings or borrowings, you will be more likely to get your loan.
+In combination with your own savings or borrowings, you will be more likely to get your loan.

 Another great way to test your market and to get some orders and sales is to do a crowdfunding campaign.